 Human rights in supply chain

 Marimekko has strong values, which together we call Marimekko Spirit.
 One of our values, “fairness to everything and everyone” reaches to our own personnel and our customers, but also to our supply chain – for example, to workers who manufacture Marimekko products.
-For us it is important that our actions have a positive impact on people’s daily lives, whether they are our customers or workers in our supply chain.
+The sustainability of our supply chain is important to us, as bringing joy to everyday life through prints and colors must not be at the expense of others.

 We are committed to respect human rights in all our operations.
 At the same time we recognize that our operations might have impact in areas where values, practices, and conditions for the realization of human rights can vary.
 Our approach to human rights is based on the United Nations Guiding Principles on Business and Human Rights (UNGPs).
 According to them, in addition that the governments have the obligation to protect human rights, companies have a responsibility to respect human rights and to avoid the violation of human rights in all their operations.

-Respect for human rights is included in Marimekko’s Supplier Code of Conduct which includes principles for example against child labor and forced labor, the right for the workers to organize and the right to equal treatment.
+Respect for human rights is included in Marimekko’s Supplier Code of Conduct which includes strict principles for example against child labor and forced labor, the right for the workers to organize and the right to equal treatment.
 We monitor the realization of human rights in the supply chain both ourselves and with the help of third party audits.
 We also recognize that the risks of human rights violations in their supply chain extend from the suppliers with whom we have a business relationship, further, to raw material producers.
 We have started a more comprehensive human rights impact assessment process and aim to create a more systematic way of working to identify and mitigate negative human rights impacts and, if identified, addressing these impacts.
 In the long term we aim at full transparency of our operations and supply chain, starting with raw materials.